darHH/tp/docs/UserGuide.md

 edit 2 n/James Lee p/87654321 a/45 Sunset Blvd pc/119077
 ```

-This updates the 2nd friend in your current FitFriends list with a new name, phone number, address, and postal code.
+This updates the 2nd contact in your current FitFriends list with a new name, phone number, address, and postal code.

 ![Editing a Friend](images/edit_command.png)

 > 💡 **Edit Tips**:
 > * Editing a tag will remove all existing tags as tags cannot be added sequentially (e.g., `edit t/bestfriend` followed by `edit t/colleague` will result in only the `colleague` tag remaining).
-> * Adding a friend places them in the alphabetically sorted position in the list.
+> * Adding a contact places them in the alphabetically sorted position in the list.
-> * "s/o" will not be accepted as part of a name, we recommend you enter this part of your friend's name as "s_o", "so" or even "s o" instead.
+> * "s/o" will not be accepted as part of a name, we recommend you enter this part of your contact's name as "s_o", "so" or even "s o" instead.

-#### Locating Friends by Name
+#### Find Contacts by Name

-Quickly find friends by searching for part of their name.
+Quickly find contacts by searching for part of their name.

 **Format**:
 ```